macrocosme/shwirl/docs/_build/html/_sources/index.rst.txt

 =====

 .. image:: _static/shwirl_splash.png
-   :width: 690 px

-`Shwirl <https://github.com/macrocosme/shwirl>`_ is an in-house, custom standalone Python program to visualise spectral data cubes with ray-tracing volume rendering.
+`Shwirl <https://github.com/macrocosme/shwirl>`_ is a custom standalone Python program to visualise spectral data cubes with ray-tracing volume rendering.
 The program has been developed to investigate transfer functions and graphics shaders as enablers for scientific visualisation of astronomical data.
-Details about transfer functions and shaders developed and implemented in **shwirl** can be found in a full length article by Vohl, Fluke, Barnes & Hassan (Submitted).
+Details about the transfer functions and shaders developed and implemented in **shwirl** can be found in a full length article by Vohl, Fluke, Barnes & Hassan (Submitted).